top of page

 What is the connection between dehydration and employee burnout?

-There are several factors that contribute to employee burnout, including workload, job demands, lack of control, and organizational culture.
+There are several factors that contribute to employee burnout, including workload, job demands, lack of control, and organisational culture.
 However, one factor that is often overlooked is dehydration.

 Dehydration occurs when the body loses more fluids than it takes in, leading to a lack of water in the body.
 This can happen when a person does not drink enough water, or when they lose fluids through sweating, urination, or diarrhea.
 Dehydration can cause a range of symptoms, including fatigue, headaches, dizziness, and confusion.
 In severe cases, dehydration can lead to heat stroke, which is a medical emergency.